Everything you always wanted to know about screws, but were afraid to ask.

 There are a couple of other bad things that can happen as a result of not drilling a pilot hole, or drilling a pilot hole that’s too small.
 If the threads engage in the upper piece of wood, it can prevent the two pieces from pulling together, sometimes called “bridging.”
 When attempting to force the pieces together by applying more pressure on the driver, the threads can be stripped, or in harder woods the screw head can be damaged or the screw can snap.

 Three Bits in One

-The pilot hole, the clearance hole and the countersink can be drilled in one step with a special bit, as seen at upper left.
+The pilot hole, the clearance hole and the countersink can be drilled in one step with a special bit, as seen below.
 The Fuller countersink has been the standard for years.The big advantage is the tapered bit, which ensures that the clearance hole is big enough and that the threads grip all the way to the end of the screw.

 The biggest problem with the Fuller countersink is the attachment of the countersink cutter to the shaft of the bit.
 The small Allen head setscrews don’t hold well on the round bit.
 The countersink can slip on the bit when it meets resistance on the surface of the wood.